aspose-slides/Aspose.Slides-Documentation/php-java/getting-started/metered-licensing/_index.md

    You should see the amount/quantity of API requests you have consumed so far.

-This Java code shows you how to set metered public and private keys:
+This PHP code shows you how to set metered public and private keys:

 ```php
   $metered = new Metered();